Parenting tweens and teens can give you whiplash if you’re not careful. It typically starts out a little like this:

 - Your kid tracks mud through the living room, and you snap.
 She hangs her head, and you’re not proud of snapping at her.
 But you clean it up together, and you both move on.

 - Then 30 minutes later when you ask for help folding laundry, you realize the truth about who’s moved on.
 She stomps over to the laundry basket and won’t make eye contact.
 She’s still stuck on the mud mishap.

 - And so you snip at each other, back and forth, back and forth – getting progressively grumpier with each other in each exchange.
 Suddenly, you get the feeling you’re on the outside looking in, and you wonder: Where did we go so wrong?

 Science shows that in happy relationships, you need a ratio of five positive interactions to every one negative interaction.
-When my 8-year-old Abby and I have been snapping at each other all day, balancing every negative interaction with five positive exchanges feels like an impossible goal to get us back on track.
+When my oldest daughter and I have been snapping at each other all day, balancing every negative interaction with five positive exchanges feels like an impossible goal to get us back on track.